Kentucky Community and Technical College System

-The Kentucky Community and Technical College System (KCTCS) comprises 16 community and technical colleges in Kentucky with over 70 campuses.
-Programs offered include associate degrees, pre-baccalaureate education to transfer to a public 4-year institution; adult education, continuing and developmental education; customized training for business and industry; and distance learning.
+The Kentucky Community and Technical College System (KCTCS) is the system of public community and technical colleges in the U.S. state of Kentucky.
+It is headquartered in Versailles, Kentucky, and has 16 colleges with over 70 campuses.
+Programs offered include associate degrees; pre-baccalaureate education to transfer to a public 4-year institution; adult education, continuing and developmental education; customized training for business and industry; and distance learning.
 KCTCS was founded as part of the Postsecondary Improvement Act of 1997 (House Bill 1), signed by former Kentucky Governor Paul E. Patton, to create a new institution to replace the University of Kentucky's Community College System and the Kentucky Department of Education's network of technical schools.
 The Kentucky Fire Commission, a separate state entity responsible for training emergency responders, also became part of KCTCS at that time.

-The system is headquartered in Versailles, Kentucky and its president is Paul Czarapata.
-Lisa V. Desmarais is the chair of the Board of Regents.

 History

 In 1948, the University of Kentucky Northern Extension Center was founded in Covington.
 It is the unofficial beginning of the University of Kentucky Community College System—although this campus no longer operates as a community college, as it became a separate four-year institution in 1968 and is now known as Northern Kentucky University.